ckipp01/chris-kipp.io/ukrainian/alphabet.md

 ## Some general notes

-Ukrainian is an _open syllable language_ many that it follows grammar that often has a consonant, vowel, consonant, vowel pattern.
+Ukrainian is an _open syllable language_ meaning that it follows grammar that often has a consonant, vowel, consonant, vowel pattern.
 This impacts the rhythm, spelling conventions, and general flow of speaking.